Roshan84ya/practice_/README.md

-# practice_
+# Hii there
-practice some DS and algorithms
+this repo is all about some DS good questions and algo for inteviews.